DavideTommy/API-2018-Final-Project/README.md

 Description
 Project for the final part of the API course at Milano Politecnico.

-# Making of a Nondeterministic Turing Machine Simulator.
+# Making of a Nondeterministic Turing Machine Simulator

 # License
 Before 13 Oct 2018: All Right Reserved